An Ohio city reshaped by Haitian immigrants lands in an unwelcome spotlight

 On Sept.
 6, a post surfaced on the social media platform X that shared what looked like a screengrab of a social media post apparently out of Springfield.
 The post talked about the person's "neighbor's daughter's friend" seeing a cat hanging from a tree to be butchered and eaten, claiming without evidence that Haitians lived at the house.
 It was accompanied by a photo of a Black man carrying what appeared to be a goose by its feet.

-On Monday, Vance posted on X. “Reports now show that people have had their pets abducted and eaten by people who shouldn’t be in this country.
-Where is our border czar?” he said.
-The next day, he posted again on X about Springfield, saying his office had received inquires from residents who said “their neighbors’ pets or local wildlife were abducted by Haitian migrants.
+On Monday, Vance posted on X “Reports now show that people have had their pets abducted and eaten by people who shouldn’t be in this country.
+Where is our border czar?”
+The next day, he posted again on X about Springfield, saying his office had received inquiries from residents who said “their neighbors’ pets or local wildlife were abducted by Haitian migrants.
 It’s possible, of course, that all of these rumors will turn out to be false.”

 With its rising population of immigrants, Springfield is hardly an outlier.
-So far this decade, immigration has accounted for almost three-quarters of the U.S. population growth, with 2.5 million international migrants arriving in the United States between 2020 and 2023, according to U.S. Census Bureau population.
+So far this decade, immigration has accounted for almost three-quarters of U.S. population growth, with 2.5 million immigrants arriving in the United States between 2020 and 2023, according to the U.S. Census Bureau.
 Population growth is an important driver of economic growth.

 “The Haitian immigrants who started moving to Springfield the last few years are the reason why the economy and the labor force has been revitalized there,” said Guerline Jozef, executive director of the Haitian Bridge Alliance, which provides legal and social services to immigrants across the U.S.